-The Employee Housing Act, Section 17021.5, requires that employee housing be permitted by-right, without a conditional use permit in single-family zones for less than six persons.
+The Employee Housing Act, Section 17021.5, requires that employee housing be permitted by right, without a conditional use permit in single family zones for less than six persons.
 In Alameda, employee housing is permitted by right in every residential zone, including single family zones.
 In 2012, the City amended its Zoning Code definitions to define "family" to include employee housing.
+Consistent with Health and Safety Code Sections 17021.5 and 17021.6, employee housing is permitted by right in every residential zone, including single family zones.
+Additionally, in 2012, the City amended its Zoning Code definitions to define "family" to include employee housing.